leaningtech/webvm/README.md

 Read more about [CheerpX licensing](https://cheerpx.io/docs/licensing)

-If you want to build a product on top of CheerpX/WebVM, please get in touch: sales@leaningtech.com
+If you want to build a product on top of CheerpX/WebVM, please see our other licensing options: https://cheerpx.io/licensing or get in touch: sales@leaningtech.com